Oplexitie/GBM2K-Framework/README.md

 # GBM2K-Framework

-## Description

-The GBM2K (Grid Based Movement 2K) Framework is a Godot 3 framework made for 2D top-down grid based games like YumeNikki.
+The GBM2K (Grid Based Movement 2K) Framework is a Godot 3 project that facilitates the creation of 2D grid-based games like YumeNikki, with a [Godot 4 version also available](https://github.com/Oplexitie/GBM2K-Framework/tree/main).

 The framework replicates the grid movement seen in RPG Maker 2000 while keeping things simple and easily modifiable.
-I will not add a dialogue system to this framework because :
-  - A - The projects goal is to make a simple 2D Grid Base Movement system that people can build off of.
-  - B - There are many options for Dialogue Systems in Godot, and I'd rather people make that decision for themselves.

 ## Features

 - An input priority system, that prioritizes the last directional key pressed
 - Movement animations that alternate between swinging the left and right arm for each grid move
 - Modifiable Actor movement speed, that also speeds up the animation accordingly
-- Moving NPC's that interact correctly with the grid, and don't act buggy when the player bumps into them
+- Wandering NPC's that can be interacted with
+- A simple dialogue system that can be replaced if needed

 ## Other info